tableau/community-tableau-server-insights/README.md

 ### Prerequisites

 * Using these data sources requires that you have already [opened up access](https://help.tableau.com/current/server/en-us/perf_collect_server_repo.htm) to your PostgreSQL repository.
-* Each file is named for the minimum version of Tableau Server you must be running to make use of it.
-You'll need to ensure your Server is running at least the version indicated in the file name, and that you have a copy of Tableau Desktop to publish them with.
+* You must have the appropriate version of Tableau Desktop to open these files, according to the compatibility chart below.

 ### Compatibility